-Variation No. 1 does not provide for any significant increases in land zoned for development however it does provide for the phasing of already zoned lands, with the application of both Strategic Industrial and Residential Reserve objectives.
-Notwithstanding this, a desk-based Strategic Flood Risk Assessment was undertaken alongside the SEA of the Variation in order to contribute towards compliance of the County Development Plan as varied with the DEHLG Flood Guidelines.
+Proposed Variation No. 1 does not provide for any land use zoning changes as such implementation of the Proposed Variation will not affect levels of risk in the town arising from existing zoning.

+Notwithstanding this, a desk-based Strategic Flood Risk Assessment was undertaken alongside the SEA Screening of the Proposed Variation in order to contribute towards compliance of the Town Development Plan as varied with the DEHLG Flood Guidelines.